Get a free, no obligation personal loan quote with rates as low as 9.90%

 How Long Will A Consumer Proposal Stay On Your Credit Report?

-In Canada, there are two credit reporting bureaus, TransUnion and Equifax.
-Each bureaus has its own policy for how long information stays on a credit report.
+In Canada, there are two credit reporting bureaus: TransUnion and Equifax.
+Each bureau has a policy for how long information stays on a credit report.

 TransUnion

-Your consumer proposal and all your accounts that were reported as satisfied via the proposal will be removed from your credit report 3 years from the date you successfully completed your proposal.
-Or, 6 years from the date your defaulted on the account.
-Whichever dates is first.
+Your consumer proposal and all your accounts that were reported as satisfied via the proposal will be removed from your credit report in one of the following scenarios, whichever comes first:

 Equifax